 Once addicted a person’s life is destroyed by the daily need for the drug and around 12 to fifteen bags will be required per day to keep the very painful withdrawals symptoms at bay.
 Withdrawals can cause excruciating pains in the joints and stomach and vomiting as well as severe mood swings of anger and paranoia.
 The user will have nutrient deficiencies due to a poor diet leading to further illness and infections.

 Originally manufactured by the Nazis to help keep their troops awake for days, yaba has become increasingly popular in the Far East amongst claims that the drug is now bigger than heroin in Thailand.
-Yaba is a derivative of synthetic amphetamines such as speed and can be manufactured far more quickly and easily than traditional forms of amphetamine.
+Yaba is a derivative of synthetic meth-amphetamines and caffeine and can be manufactured far more quickly and easily than traditional forms of amphetamine.